snowch/snowch.github.io/ai-eng/nnfs/nn_architecture_patterns.md

 2. Explain **embedding lookup** (token IDs → vectors)
 3. Recognize and implement **residual connections**: `y = x + f(x)`
 4. Explain why transformers use **LayerNorm** (and where it sits in the block)
-5. Understand the key preview idea behind attention: **dynamic mixing weights**
+5. Understand the preview idea behind attention: **dynamic mixing weights**

 ---